Nanosheared electrolyte

 include ../GROUP.lammps

-The only difference with the previous input is that, instead of creating a new box and new atoms, we open the previously created file system.data located in systemcreation/.
+The only difference from the previous input is that instead of creating a new box and new atoms, we open the previously created file system.data located in systemcreation/.
 The file system.data contains the definition of the simulation box and the positions of the atoms.

 fix mynve fluid nve/limit 0.1